google/WebFundamentals/src/content/en/fundamentals/design-and-ui/media/images/images-in-markup.markdown

 </style>

 <p class="intro">
   The <code>img</code> element is powerful – it downloads, decodes and renders content – and modern browsers support a range of image  formats.
-Including images that work across devices is no different than for desktop, and only requires a few minor tweaks to create a good experience.
+Including images that work across devices is no different than for desktop, and only requires a few minor tweaks to create a good experience."
 </p>

 {% include shared/toc.liquid %}